-This waiting upon God on behalf of His Church and people will depend greatly upon the place that waiting on Him has taken in our personal life.
-The mind may often have beautiful visions of what God has promised to do, and the lips may speak of them in stirring words. but these are not really the measure of our faith or power.
-No: it is what we really know of God in our personal experience, conquering the enemies within, reigning and ruling, revealing Himself in His Holiness and Power in our inmost being .--- it is this will be the real measure of the spiritual blessing we expect from Him, and bring to our fellowmen.
-It is as we know how blessed the waiting on God has become to our own souls, that we shall confidently hope in the blessing to come on the Church around us, and the key-word of all our expectations will be.
-He hath said : 'All they that wait on Me shall not be ashamed.'
-From what He hath done in us, we shall trust Him to do mighty things around us.
-6Blessed are all they that wait for Him.'
+This waiting upon God on behalf of His church and people will depend greatly upon the place that waiting on Him has taken in our personal life.
+The mind may often have beautiful visions of what God has promised to do, and the lips may speak of them in stirring words, but these are not really the measure of our faith or power.
+No, it is what we really know of God in our personal experience, conquering the enemies within, reigning and ruling, revealing Himself in His holiness and power in our innermost being.
+It is this that will be the real measure of the spiritual blessing we expect from Him, and bring to our fellow men.

+It is as we know how blessed the waiting on God has become to our own souls, that we will confidently hope in the blessing to come on the church around us.
+The keyword of all our expectations will be, He has said: "All they who wait on Me will not be ashamed."
+From what He has done in us, we will trust Him to do mighty things around us.
+"Blessed are all they that wait for him."
 Yes, blessed even now in the waiting.
-The promised blessings, for ourselves, or for others, may tarry; the unutterable blessedness of knowing and having Him who hath promised, the Divine Blesser, the Living Fountain of the coming blessings, is even now ours.
-Do let this truth get full possession of your souls, that waiting on God is itself the highest privilege of the creature, the highest blessedness of His redeemed child.
+The promised blessings for ourselves, or for others, may tarry.
+The unutterable blessedness of knowing and having Him who has promised -the divine Blesser, the living Fountain of the coming blessings-is even now ours.
+Do let this truth acquire full possession of your souls, that waiting on God is itself the highest privilege of man, the highest blessedness of His redeemed child.

-Even as the sunshine enters with its light and warmth, with its beauty and blessing, into every little blade of grass that rises upward out of the cold earth, so the Everlasting God meets, in the greatness and the tenderness of His love, each waiting child, to shine in his heart 'the light of the knowledge of the glory of God in the face of Jesus Christ.'
+Even as the sunshine enters with its light and warmth, with its beauty and blessing, into every little blade of grass that rises upward out of the cold earth, so the everlasting God meets, in the greatness and the tenderness of His love, each waiting child, to shine in his heart "the light of the knowledge of the glory of God in the face of Jesus Christ" (2 Cor.
+4:6).
 Read these words again, until your heart learns to know what God waits to do to you.
-Who can measure the difference between the great sun and that little blade of grass ? and yet the grass has all of the sun it can need or hold.
-Do believe that in waiting on God.
-His greatness and your littleness suit and meet each other most wonderfully.
-Just bow in emptiness and poverty and utter impotence. in humility and meekness, and surrender to His will before His great glory, and be still.
-As you wait on Him, God draws nigh.
-He will reveal Himself as the God who will fulfil mightily His every promise.
-And let your heart ever again take up the song: 'Blessed are all they that wait for Him.'
+Who can measure the difference between the great sun and that little blade of grass?
+And yet, the grass has all of the sun it can need or hold.

+Do believe that in waiting on God, His greatness and your littleness suit and meet each other most wonderfully.
+Just bow in emptiness and poverty and utter weakness, in humility and meekness, and surrender to His will before His great glory, and be still.
+As you wait on Him, God draws near.
+He will reveal Himself' as the God who will mightily fulfill His every promise.
+And, let your heart continually take up the song: "Blessed are all they that wait for him."